 In fact, Joe enjoyed two separate careers at Disney.
-His first began in 1937,

-  when he contributed to the story and character development of such animated

-  classics as Snow White and the Seven Dwarfs and Pinocchio.
-Then, in 1949, he

-  left Disney to pursue his own artistic ventures.
-Years later, in 1989, he

-  received an unexpected phone call from Disney’s feature animation department,

-  asking if he would consult on Beauty and the Beast.
+His first began in the early 1930s, when he contributed to the story and character development of such animated classics as Snow White and the Seven Dwarfs and Pinocchio.
+Then, in 1949, he left Disney to pursue his own artistic ventures.
+Years later, in 1989, he received an unexpected phone call from Disney’s feature animation department, asking if he would consult on Beauty and the Beast.

-  Subsequent Disney animated films, such as Aladdin, The Lion King, and Mulan,

-  benefited from Joe’s talent and humor.
-Former Walt Disney Feature Animation

-  President Thomas Schumacher once said, “Joe is both a creative force and a

-  touchstone.
-Not only is he among the most prolific artists in feature animation,

-  but he’s always willing to let me run an idea by him and I always get an honest

-  assessment.
-I depend on him as a sounding board for what is appealing, charming
+Subsequent Disney animated films, such as Aladdin, The Lion King, and Mulan, benefited from Joe’s talent and humor.
+Former Walt Disney Feature Animation President Thomas Schumacher once said, “Joe is both a creative force and a touchstone.
+Not only is he among the most prolific artists in feature animation, but he’s always willing to let me run an idea by him and I always get an honest assessment.
+I depend on him as a sounding board for what is appealing, charming and entertaining.”

-  and entertaining.”

 Born in New York City on May 15, 1908, the son of a successful newspaper art editor, Joe was educated in the newsroom by his father.
 His first professional break came when he was hired as a staff illustrator for The Los Angeles Record, sketching weekly cartoons and caricatures of Hollywood celebrities.
 His drawings caught the eye of Walt Disney, who hired Joe to design caricatures for Mickey’s Gala Premiere in 1933.